Lorislombardi/AD/README.md

 * **ExportCompteAD.txt** : It's my first powershell script.
 He permit to list expired user.
 This list is exported on csv file.

 * **TestCompteLocal.ps1** : Powershell script to create a local administrator account if it is not present on the machine.

+* **RemoveWindowsOld.ps1.ps1** : Powershell script for remove Windows.old.
+After installing the Windows 10 Build, a Windows.old folder is present.
+This script allows you to take the property of the Windows.old folder and to proceed to its deletion.
+A log is created in order to know if the deletion is successful or not.